robinkarim/Production-Book/docs/cid/provisioning-devices-with-cloud-id.rst

 * **API Gateway ID.** Here, enter the API gateway ID you have set up.
 * **Region.** Select the AWS region your AWS service operates in.
 * **Stage.** Provide the name of the stage in your deployment that you want to use for this API link.
+* **Encryption.** Select between ECDSA and RSA to match the encryption algorithm you use.

 You have now added your AWS-based Product Cloud to CIRRENT™ Cloud ID and can now provision devices bound to your Cloud ID account directly into your Product Cloud.